Perfect Chicken Liver Pâté

 This Chicken Live Pâté recipe is absolutely fool-proof.
 Chicken livers are gently poached with flavourings before being whipped into silky, buttery, utterly moreish pâté.
 Topped with white wine and green peppercorn jelly, this is the perfect pâté for your next party.

-Pâté is so easy to make at home and chicken livers can be picked up for pennies.
-This means it’s not only very affordable, but you can customise the flavouring to suit exactly what you like.
+Pâté is so easy to make at home, and chicken livers can be picked up for pennies.
+This means it’s affordable, and you can customise the flavouring to suit precisely what you like.
 Don’t like brandy?
 Try a little port in there.
 Want a bit more oomph?
 Throw in a bit of bacon.

 To make it extra special, top it with wine jelly!

-I love to top mine with a gently set white wine jelly, filled with fiery green peppercorns, but it is wonderful too just with melted butter on the top.
-If you’ve never tried making pâté before, try this simple recipe – you’ll be hooked.
+I love to top mine with a gently set white wine jelly filled with fiery green peppercorns, but it is wonderful, too, just with melted butter on top.
+If you’ve never tried making pâté before, try this simple recipe—you’ll be hooked.

 FREQUENTLY ASKED QUESTIONS